nucleic/enaml/docs/source/dev_guides/stylesheets.rst

 See the :ref:`list_of_pseudo_classes` reference section for the list of supported pseudo-classes.

-A following simple example demonstrates the use of pseudo-classes.
+The following simple example demonstrates the use of pseudo-classes:

 .. container:: code-and-img